niemopen/niem-naming-design-rules/ndr-feedback.md

 - [x] Could also add a following sentence: "Local extensions that could be useful to others in the community beyond the scope of the original message can be submitted for potential adoption by NIEM (https://github.com/niemopen/niem-model/issues)."

 - [ ] "reuse model" - We've always used the term "reference model".
 Consistent with "reference namespace".
 Could also mention this includes EIEMs and enterprise models that extend NIEM.  **OTOH we use "reference" for reference namespace and reference schema document; "reference model" isn't consistent with those meanings.
 Confusing?
-Let's vote.**
+Let's vote.
+REFERENCE!**

 ## 3.3 Reuse of open standards